svarlet/terrascope_case_study/README.md

 - Activities are individually pushed to the AI Matcher through an SQS queue with a unique lambda listener (concurrency = 1)
 - AI Matcher results queued with SQS.
 A unique lambda listener calculates the activity emissions and records them in the DB
-- AI Matcher failures forwarded to a dead letter queue.
-A Cloudwatch alarm enables the team to react quickly to matching failures.
 - Frontend shows a paginated table of the activities and their respective emissions

 #### 🚀 Delivery #3